ralna/GALAHAD/doc/Julia/rst-dir/dgo_functions.rst

 	*
 		- eval_status

-		- is a scalar variable of type int, that is used to indicate if objective function/gradient/Hessian values can be provided (see above)
+		- is a scalar variable of type Int32 that is used to indicate if objective function/gradient/Hessian values can be provided (see above)

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- f

-		- is a scalar variable pointer of type double, that holds the value of the objective function.
+		- is a scalar variable pointer of type T that holds the value of the objective function.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
+		- is a one-dimensional array of size n and type T that holds the gradient :math:`g = \nabla_xf(x)` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- u

-		- is a one-dimensional array of size n and type double, that is used for reverse communication (see status=5,6,7 above for details)
+		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=5,6,7 above for details)

 	*
 		- v

-		- is a one-dimensional array of size n and type double, that is used for reverse communication (see status=5,6,7 above for details)
+		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=5,6,7 above for details)

 	*
 		- index_nz_v

-		- is a one-dimensional array of size n and type int, that is used for reverse communication (see status=7 above for details)
+		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=7 above for details)

 	*
 		- nnz_v

-		- is a scalar variable of type int, that is used for reverse communication (see status=7 above for details)
+		- is a scalar variable of type Int32 that is used for reverse communication (see status=7 above for details)

 	*
 		- index_nz_u

-		- s a one-dimensional array of size n and type int, that is used for reverse communication (see status=7 above for details)
+		- s a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=7 above for details)

 	*
 		- nnz_u

-		- is a scalar variable of type int, that is used for reverse communication (see status=7 above for details).
+		- is a scalar variable of type Int32 that is used for reverse communication (see status=7 above for details).
 On initial (status=1) entry, nnz_u should be set to an (arbitrary) nonzero value, and nnz_u=0 is recommended

 .. index:: pair: function; dgo_information
 .. _doxid-galahad__dgo_8h_1aea0c208de08f507be7a31fe3ab7d3b91: